 provides a wide range of placement possibilities for a given screen size.
 The

 projection distance (distance from lens to screen) range is 2.75' to 36.4'.

-Built-in Speakers + Audio Output: The Home Cinema 2030 has built-in,
+Built-in Speaker + Audio Output: The Home Cinema 2030 has a built-in,

-rear-panel stereo speakers.
+rear-panel mono speaker.
 It also features a stereo 3.5mm audio output to connect

 an external AV receiver or powered speaker.